• Skip to primary navigation

 • Add kidney beans to the meat and cook until warm.
 Remove taco meat mixture from heat.

-• In a large salad bowl place lettuce, avocado, onion, tomatoes, cheese, olives, and corn chips.
+• In a large salad bowl place lettuce, avocado, onion, tomatoes, cheese, olives, and corn chips (if using).
 Add warm beef and bean mixture.

 • Top with thousand island dressing, and taco sauce (if using).
 Toss gently.